 Now that you’ve got a feel for what an electric van can and can’t offer you and your business, let’s take a look at the best electric vans of 2018.

 Renault know a thing or two about electric cars – the Zoe and the Twizy have proven to be big hits among car buyers – but how good is their Master ZE van?

 The Master ZE is BIG.
 Renault have enjoyed a lot of success with the Kangoo e-van, but the Master ZE takes things up a notch in terms of its size.

-Like all e-van’s, the Master ZE suffers from a lack of range and can last for 100 miles tops on a single charge.
+Like all electric vans, the Master ZE suffers from a lack of range and can last for a maximum of 100 miles on a single charge.
 That’s not bad for its size – but not great.

-Moreover, it will cost more to buy in the first place than a diesel-powered rival.
+Moreover, it will cost more to buy than one of its diesel-powered rivals.

 Renault Kangoo ZE

 Why buy?
 It has excellent range and works well in the towns and cities.